michaelearncoding/michaelearncoding/README.md

 [![Linkedin](https://img.shields.io/badge/Linkedin-Michael--Mai-blue)](https://www.linkedin.com/in/michael-mai1/)

-Introduction
+Introduction😄Academic Background

-Hello, I am excited to present myself as a dedicated graduate student from the University of Waterloo, specializing in Data cloud infrastructure/ Data engineering/ Optimization/ Machine Learning/ Financial Engineering.
+Hello, I am excited to present myself as a dedicated graduate student from the University of Waterloo, specializing in Operation Research/cloud infrastructure(distributed Sys)/Data engineering/Optimization methods for ML/ Machine Learning/Deep Learning/Financial Engineering(Quant).
 My academic journey has equipped me with a solid foundation in computer science and a profound passion for working with data.
 My goal is to make a meaningful impact in the realms of technology and innovation.

-😄Academic Background

-During my time at the University of Waterloo, I have gained a comprehensive understanding of fundamental data concepts, various programming languages, and database systems.
-Through engaging coursework, hands-on projects, and collaborative efforts with both professors and peers, I have developed expertise in data modeling, data integration, data transformation, and data warehousing.

 ---
 ⚡Toolbox